oyousaf/weather/README.md

-# Weather
+# Weather App

-A simple weather app created using Vue
+A simple weather app created using Vue 3.5